 Veterinarians and meat handlers are most at risk.
 Anthrax is well known in connection with biological warfare.
 Yet anthrax poisoning due to livestock is unlikely.
 According to the Center for Disease Control and Prevention, no human incidences of anthrax occurred from any source in 2000 although 53 cattle farms were quarantined for anthrax.

 Rabies can affect the nervous system of all mammals.
-Usually the transmission is through a bite, where saliva will enter the open wound.
+Usually, the transmission is through a bite, where saliva will enter the open wound.
 Horses with rabies will be unusually nervous, have seizures, and be uncontrollable.
 Death soon follows.
 Horses should be vaccinated for rabies as recommended by your veterinarian.
 According to reports from the Center for Disease Control, there were 51 cases in 2001 of horses, donkeys or mules rabies in the United States.
 There was one human case and it was not equine related.
 In Canada only 10 horses had rabies and no human cases were reported.

 Ringworm is a caused by fungi, is very contagious but isn’t truly parasitic as the name suggests.
 It is possible to get ringworm if you’ve handled a horse (or other pet) with the condition.
 Ringworm appears as round red patches that are scruffy and itchy.